wrightmat/dnd-eberron/_ref/Monsters and Combat.md

 ##### Swamp
+You can create a swamp version of an existing creature by adding one or more of the following traits to their stat block:

+- **Acidic Nature**.
+The natural acidity of the swamp gives the swamp creature resistance to acid damage.
+If the creature already has resistance to acid damage, they gain immunity to acid damage instead.
+- **Swamp Stride**.
+The swamp creature ignores difficult terrain caused by the natural conditions of a swamp.
+- **One with the Swamp**.
+The swamp creature has advantage on Wisdom (Perception) checks made to perceive creatures within a swamp who don’t have this trait.

 ##### Tomb
 You can create a graveyard or tomb version of an existing creature by adding one or more of the following traits to their stat block: